 Dealing with an addicted loved one is one of the most emotionally painful experiences you will encounter.

-When you find out your loved one is struggling with an addiction you start to go on a journey.
+When you find out your loved one is struggling with an addiction, you start on a journey.

 You begin by thinking, “How can I fix that person?
 How can I talk sense into them?
 How do I make them see they are ruining their life?”
-I believe that this only works for a very small percentage of that population of drug users because if it was that easy to just stop, they would.
+I believe that this only works for a very small percentage of that population of drug users —if it was that easy to just stop, they would.

 How can you love someone without enabling their sickness?

-It is one of the most difficult things you can do but it is necessary.
+It is one of the most difficult things you can do, but it is necessary.
 If you do everything for them, they can just take their drugs, eat, sleep, and let you handle the rest.

-The journey is a tough one for you and your loved one and it is important to remember that loving someone will not take away their addiction.
+The journey is a tough one for you and your loved one, and it is important to remember that loving someone will not take away their addiction.
 Seeking support in your community is a great way to learn how to better navigate addiction.
 You’ll be surprised how much support is out there!